RadioAstronomySoftwareGroup/pyuvdata/docs/references/making_release.md

-How to make a new release on PyPI and conda-forge
+## How to make a new release on PyPI and conda-forge

-PyPI:
+### PyPI
 1. iterate the version number.
 Our version numbering approach is:
   a.
 The first number is for very large changes which might happen every couple of years (e.g. 1.0).
   b.
 The second number is for regular releases, our goal is to issue these ~3-4 times per year.
   c.
 The third number is for small patches to fix issues.
 These happen as needed to get critical fixes onto PyPI and conda-forge.
 2. make the distribution: python setup.py sdist
 3. upload to test site: twine upload --repository testpypi dist/*
 4. check that it looks good at https://test.pypi.org/
 5. upload to real site: twine upload --repository pypi dist/*

-Conda: (do this after the PyPI release)
+### Conda (do this after the PyPI release)
 1. Fork the feedstock repo to your personal github account.
 2. Make a new branch on your fork for the changes
 3. get the new SHA from pypi: Go to the PyPI file listing page, next to each file there's a little link labeled SHA256 that will copy the right value to your clipboard.
 Or you can just download the file yourself and run `openssl sha256` on it.